MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/release-notes/winui3-project-reunion-0.5-preview.md

 ---
-title: Windows UI Library 3 - Project Reunion 0.5 Preview (March 2021) release notes
+title: WinUI 3 - Project Reunion 0.5 Preview (March 2021) release notes
-description: Release notes for the Windows UI Library 3 - Project Reunion 0.5 Preview (March 2021) release.
+description: Release notes for WinUI 3 - Project Reunion 0.5 Preview (March 2021) release.
-keywords: windows 10, windows 11, Windows App SDK, Windows app development platform, desktop development, win32, WinRT, uwp, toolkit sdk, winui, Windows UI Library ms.date: 03/19/2021 ms.topic: article
+keywords: windows 10, windows 11, Windows App SDK, Windows app development platform, desktop development, win32, WinRT, uwp, toolkit sdk, winui ms.date: 03/19/2021 ms.topic: article
 ---

-# Windows UI Library 3 - Project Reunion 0.5 Preview (March 2021) release notes
+# WinUI 3 - Project Reunion 0.5 Preview (March 2021) release notes

-Windows UI Library (WinUI) 3 is a native user experience (UX) platform for building modern Windows apps.
+WinUI 3 is a native user experience (UX) platform for building modern Windows apps.
 This preview of WinUI 3 works with both desktop/Win32 and UWP apps, and includes Visual Studio project templates to help get started building apps with a WinUI-based user interface as well as a NuGet package that contains the WinUI libraries.

 **WinUI 3 - Project Reunion 0.5 Preview** is the first release of WinUI 3 where it is provided as a part of the Project Reunion package (now called the **Windows App SDK**).
 Alongside that change, this preview release contains critical bug fixes, increased stability, and a few other general improvements (see **[Capabilities introduced in WinUI 3  - Project Reunion 0.5 Preview](#major-changes-introduced-in-this-release)**).